neel09-cyber/AI_Project_final_prototype/README.md

-Please navigate to the "documentation" folder to refer the usgae instructions for our prototype.
+Please navigate to the "documentation" folder to refer the usage instructions for our prototype.